eokeeffe/Kompute-OpenCV/examples/image_test/README.md

-# Kompute Array Multiplication Example
+# Kompute Image manipulation Example

-This folder contains an end to end Kompute Example that implements logistic regression.
+This folder contains an end to end Kompute Example that implements an image manipulation using the new image container.
 This example is structured such that you will be able to extend it for your project.
 It contains a CMake build configuration that can be used in your production applications.